-Thousands of students compete each year in JEA’s national Write-off competition in everything from broadcast, photography and design to sports, feature and review writing.
-There is a contest for each skill practiced in a 21st century media classroom.
+Thousands of students compete at conventions each year in JEA’s National Student Media Contests in everything from broadcast, photography and design to sports, feature and review writing.
+There is a contest for each skill practiced in a 21st Century media classroom.

-All work must be from the 2017-2018 school year.
-Content must have been published in a school publication during the 2017-18 academic year, or must be set to be published in the yearbook that covers the 2017-18 academic year.
+All work must be from the current school year.
+Content must have been published in a school publication during the current academic year, or must be set to be published in the yearbook that covers the current academic year.

 Are you ready to test your staff’s skills and knowledge against teams from across the country?
 Then start prepping and putting together four-person teams for the National Journalism Quiz Bowl competition, part of the JEA/NSPA National High School Journalism Convention.